 When you pursue a Bachelor of Arts in Human Development, you’ll study the complexity of human development, including physical, social, cognitive and affective development in a variety of contexts.
 The degree prepares you to work with families, children, adolescents, adults or older adults across a wide array of career possibilities in public, private and government settings.

 To earn a bachelor’s degree, you must complete 27 credits in required courses plus 15 elective credits in topics ranging from parent-child relations to family stress, poverty to community development, program evaluation and grant writing.
 An internship is also required.

 Human development graduates must be able to:

 - Understand social, emotional, cognitive and physical development across the human lifespan.

 - Recognize how family and individual development are embedded in contexts such as school, work, relationships and culture.

 - Access credible information about individuals and families.

 - Apply human development knowledge in professional settings.

 Students majoring in other programs may declare a minor in human development.
 The minor requires 18 total credits in human development.
-This includes two mandatory courses, HD 101, HD 204 and HD 220, and 9 credits of upper-division electives approved by the department.
+This includes three mandatory courses, HD 101, HD 204 and HD 220, and 9 credits of upper-division electives approved by the department.
 An overall human development GPA of 2.6 is required for the minor.